 For example, customers want the same customisation levels they receive when browsing online as they do when entering a store; whether that is a promotional offer based on a recent ‘like’ on Instagram, or a suggested complimentary product to match an item recently bought.

 In fact, our recent research found that three in four shoppers feel stores could do better at delivering recommendations based on previous purchases.
-The results suggest that despite technology advancements, some of the resulting personalisation benefits haven’t yet filtered through to the visiting customer.
+The results suggest that despite technological advancements, some of the resulting personalisation benefits haven’t yet filtered through to the visiting customer.

 Treating loyal customers differently

 Customers appear to be getting increasingly demanding about how retailers interact with them.
-They understand the power of data exchange, and want to receive something back for providing organisations with personal details such as email addresses and mobile numbers.
+They understand the power of data exchange and want to receive something back for providing organisations with personal details such as email addresses and mobile numbers.